-A. Combining Zone Established.
-This Section establishes a Design Review - Historic (- DH) Combining Zone to identify and protect historic structures, sites, and districts, and establishes procedures and regulations for the review of projects that may affect such resources.
+A. Purpose and IntentCombining Zone Established.
+The purpose of tThis Section establishes a Design Review - Historic (-DH) Combining Zone is to identify and protect historic structures, sites, and districts, and establishes procedures and regulations for the review of projects that may affect such resources.; preserve the historic character of existing communities in order to establish a sense of permanence; provide instructional opportunities and aesthetic connections to the past; and enhance economic benefits through increased property values and tourism-related attractions and industries.